aseprite/aseprite/README.txt

   In Windows 98/2K/XP/Vista:

-    ase-VERSION.cfg	- Program configuration
+    aseprite.cfg	- Program configuration
     data/convmatr.def	- Convolutions matrices
-    data/gui-en.xml	- Menu definition and keyboard shortcuts examples/*		- Examples of some sprites made with ASE
+    data/gui-en.xml	- Menu definition and keyboard shortcuts data/fonts/*.pcx	- Fonts to be used in the GUI data/jids/*.jid	- XML files with dialogs

-  In GNU/Linux, the configuration file is ~/.aserc-VERSION, and the data/ files are searched in these locations (in priority order):
+  In GNU/Linux, the configuration file is ~/.asepriterc, and the data/ files are searched in these locations (in priority order):